(When available, we use affiliate links and may earn a commission!)

-Aside from the natural aging process, a more common cause is overexposure to the computer screen.
-Another cause of dry eye is antihistamine’s side effects or by other medical conditions that prevent the eyes from closing.
+Aside from the natural aging process, a more common cause is screen time.
+Another cause of dry eye is blepharitis or allergies.

 Warm Compress or Cold Compress?

 There are two compresses: the warm compress and the cold compress.
 For people who want to know which is the better treatment, here is a guide to compare the two options.